frnklnchng/conjure/README.md

 ## Design

-Evoke was designed with the user experience in mind.
+Conjure was designed with the user experience in mind.
 This means a clean, clutter-free interface that anyone would enjoy using.
 Considering the timeframe in which the project was created, I focused primarily on the core features and the styling of these visual components and features sequentially.

 ## Technologies

-Evoke is a project intended as a portfolio piece to be built in a relatively short timeframe.
+Conjure is a project intended as a portfolio piece to be built in a relatively short timeframe.
 Because of this, technologies that are readily available.

 p5.js was chosen for its robust dom and sound libraries - used to create a consistent codebase.
 Readily available functions such as `map`, `analyze`, and the crucial `fft` object were paramount in analyzing and mapping audio signals to variables such as color, radius, height, and width.